priyashmistry/vcrosst/Documentation.md

   **Returns:**
   - `dict`: Fitting results for both Type II and III data.

-## Correction
-Once all locations requiring correction have been identified and the corresponding correction values determined, the script uses the following functions—one for Type I pixels, and another for Type II and III pixels:

 - **`apply_random_forest_with_bounding_boxes(loc_data, ct, shifter_value, bounding_boxes, threshold=160)`**
   Applies a random forest model to detrend data within specified locations, smooths predictions using Lowess smoothing, and adjusts values based on a threshold to match the background level.